Iraq–European Union relations

 Iraq – European Union (EU) relations are the international relations between Iraq and the EU.
 Relations have been strained from the early 1990s but are now gradually progressing.
-Should Turkey's accession to the EU take place, Iraq will border the European Union.
+From Brussels, Iraq has mostly been considered as falling under the U.S. area of responsibilities, independently from the close economic ties between certain European states and Saddam Hussein’s Iraq prior to the international sanctions regime, or the participation of five European countries in the U.S.-led invasion and occupation of the country.
+Should Turkey, which is a candidate for EU membership, accede to the EU, Iraq will be a border neighbor with the European Union.

 Background

 Differences in the European and U.S. approaches to the issue of Iraq began to emerge in the 1990s.
 This period, following the expulsion of Iraq from Kuwait in 1991, was characterized by a policy of containment.
 Alongside this policy, however, the United States became progressively more involved in advocating democracy for Arab states, a process which had no parallel in Europe.
 The slow movement in Washington from a policy of containment to one of regime change reached a significant milestone in 1998, with the Clinton Administration passing the Iraq Liberation Act.
 No parallel movement took place in Europe.

 European opposition to a policy of regime change in Iraq meant that little deliberation had taken place in Europe as to what a post-Saddam Iraq may look like.
 There was also a pronounced wariness in continental Europe regarding the Iraqi opposition.
 Even a December 2002 conference on the subject of democracy in Iraq had to be moved from Brussels to London because of the sensitivity of the subject for continental Europeans.
 In Britain, the country closest to the United States on Iraq, relations between Iraqi oppositionists and official circles were few.

 Europe's Common Foreign and Security Policy (CFSP) came into being following the Maastricht Treaty in 1993.
 In 1999, the CFSP was solidified through the creation of the position of its high representative.
 The Iraq crisis was the most significant test with which the CFSP had yet been required to contend.
 Iraq, however, saw the EU failing to act as one.
 Rather, the approach of real crisis resulted in the major powers of the EU splitting; with France and Germany opposing the U.S.-led plans for invasion of Iraq; and the UK aligning itself firmly alongside America and committing troops to the invasion.
 Other European countries sided with either position, many contributing to the multinational force in Iraq.